Skip to content

 The request function returns an response.Response instance when none of the previous templates can be parsed successfully

-!!!
-Tip “Returns the response directly in the API function”
+Return the response directly in the API function

 Custom Request Function

-In the above examples, we all use the declarative request parameter declaration and response template declaration, and let the Client class automatically build the request and parse the response according to the declaration.
-Such a request function is called ** Default request function **, and its function body does not need anything, just need pass it.
+In the above examples, we use the declarative request parameter and response template, let the Client class automatically build the request and parse the response according to the declaration.
+Such a request function is called Default request function, the function body does not need anything, just a pass.

-Of course, we can also write custom request call logic and response processing logic in the function body.
-Such a request function is a custom request function.
+Of course, we can also write custom request sending and response processing logic in the function body.
+Such a request function is a Custom request function.
 The following is an example.

 from utilmeta.core import cli, api, request, response